LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/hello/README.md

 Notice how CS50 IDE adds "syntax highlighting" (i.e., color) as you type.
 Those colors aren’t actually saved inside of the file itself; they’re just added by CS50 IDE to make certain syntax stand out.
 Had you not saved the file as hello.c from the start, CS50 IDE wouldn’t know (per the filename’s extension) that you’re writing C code, in which case those colors would be absent.

 Do be sure that you type in this program just right, else you’re about to experience your first bug!
 In particular, capitalization matters, so don’t accidentally capitalize words (unless they’re between those two quotes).
 And don’t overlook that one semicolon.
-C is quite nitpicky!
+C, like most programming languages, is quite nitpicky!

 When done typing, select File > Save (or hit command- or control-s), but don’t quit.
-Recall that the leading asterisk in the tab’s name should then disappear.
+Recall that the leading asterisk in the tab’s name should then disappear, indicating that the file has been saved.
 Click anywhere in the terminal window beneath your code, and be sure that you’re inside of `~/workspace/module1/exercises/hello` (Remember how?
 If not, type `cd` and then `Enter`, followed by `cd workspace/module1/exercises/hello` and then `Enter`.)
 Your prompt should be:
 ```
 username@ide50:~/workspace/module1/exercises/hello $
 ```